dtaht/blog-cerowrt/content/post/dql_on_wifi_2.md

 - CoDel visibly fixes TCP in `dql-fqcodel` :)

-- "dql" plots compared to "normal" prove the importance of keeping tx queue at minimum fill level with regard to link speed/quality
+- "dql" plots compared to "normal" prove the importance of keeping tx queue at minimum fill level with regard to link speed/quality... at low speeds.
+[Higher speeds may be a problem](/post/dql_on_wifi), as yet.
+  (dtaht) doesn't agree (yet) that basic DQL is "good enough" and that some integration with wifi rate control would be much better.

+See here for more posts on [fq_codel for ath10k](/tags/ath10k/).